NathanDunning/Visualising-Transport-Networks/documentation/Handover Documentation/Technical Manual/Technical Manual.md

 - The application uses a backend database named react_spring.
 - Failure to create this database on the backend will result in this error.
 - The user is expected to run the SQL scripts provided as part of the handover process or is expected to create the databsae react_spring manually in the backend MySQL data managemet tool. <br>

+**Invalid user name or password** <br>

+- Entering bad credentials on the login screen pops up this error message.
+- The user is required to enter the correct credentials. <br>